 The New CEC Projections included in this presentation are not fact and should not be relied upon as being necessarily indicative of future results, and readers of this information are cautioned not to place undue reliance thereon.
 Neither CEC's independent auditors nor any other independent accountants have compiled, examined, or performed any procedures with respect to the New CEC Projections, nor have they expressed any opinion or any other form of assurance on such information or its achievability, and assume no responsibility for, and disclaim any association with, the New CEC Projections.
 The assumptions and estimates underlying the projected financial information are inherently uncertain and, though considered reasonable by CES Management as of the date of the projected financial information's preparation, are subject to a wide variety of significant business, economic, and competitive risks and uncertainties that could cause actual results to differ materially from those contained in the New CEC Projections.
-Accordingly, there can be no assurance that the New CEC Projections.
-Inclusion of the future performance of CEC or that actual results will not differ materially from those presented in the New CEC Projections.
-Inclusion of the New CEC Projections will be achieved.
+Accordingly, there can be no assurance that the New CEC Projections are indicative of the future performance of CEC or that actual results will not differ materially from those presented in the New CEC Projections.
+Inclusion of the New CEC Projections in this presentation should not be regarded as a representation by any person that the results contained in the New CEC Projections will be achieved.